 Active surveillance is considered appropriate for some men with low-risk prostate cancer.
 This includes monitoring cancer with routine digital rectal exams (DREs), prostate-specific antigen (PSA) tests, and periodic biopsies.
 Active treatment, such as surgery or radiation therapy, does not occur unless there is evidence that it is growing.

-The surgical treatment for localized prostate cancer is a radical prostatectomy, an operation that removes the entire prostate and both seminal vesicles and a portion of both vas deferens.
-Since it’s possible to perform this procedure without injuring the two pelvic nerves that enable an erection, the operation is referred to as a nerve-sparing radical prostatectomy and can be performed by a surgeon using any following prostatectomy options.
+The surgical treatment for localized prostate cancer is a radical prostatectomy, an operation that removes the entire prostate and both seminal vesicles, and a portion of both vas deferens.
+Since it’s possible to perform this procedure without injuring the two pelvic nerves that enable an erection, the operation is a nerve-sparing radical prostatectomy.
+It can be performed by a surgeon using any following prostatectomy options.
 Outcomes may vary depending on the skill level and experience of the surgeon.

-Most often, nerve-sparing is used during early stages (Stages Tl and T2) when cancer cells are located only within the prostate.
+Most often, nerve-sparing is used during the early stages (Stages Tl and T2) when cancer cells are located only within the prostate.
 Some surgeons are skilled in nerve-sparing techniques to maximize the preservation of nerves, muscles, organs, and other structures surrounding the prostate.
-If the nerves are not damaged during surgery, men have a better chance of having erections again between two and 18 months after the operation.
-Potency rates following nerve-sparing radical prostatectomy vary widely among surgeons and academic centers.
+If the nerves are not damaged during surgery, men have a better chance of having erections between two and 18 months after the operation.
+However, potency rates following nerve-sparing radical prostatectomy vary widely among surgeons and academic centers.

 Open – Radical Retropubic Prostatectomy (RRP)

-An incision is made from just below the navel to the pelvic bone without damaging muscles.
+An incision is made from below the navel to the pelvic bone without damaging muscles.
 This allows the surgeon access to feel the prostate, surrounding tissues, and the pelvic lymph nodes, which can help the surgeon decide if a nerve-sparing radical prostatectomy is the best option based on cancer.
-If all areas feel smooth, the nerves can be saved because they probably are not cancerous.
-However, if the surgeon feels a lump, hardness, or any other abnormality near the nerve, the safest approach is to remove one or both nerves.
-There is no accurate way to confirm whether or not cancer is present in a pelvic nerve unless the nerve is removed and analyzed by a pathologist.
+If all areas feel smooth, the nerves can be saved because they probably are not cancerous; however, if the surgeon feels a lump, hardness, or any other abnormality near the nerve, the safest way to remove one or both nerves.
+Unfortunately, there is no accurate way to confirm whether or not cancer is present in a pelvic nerve unless the nerve is removed and analyzed by a pathologist.

 Open – Radical Perineal Prostatectomy (RPP)

 The incision for this procedure is between the scrotum and the anus.
-While there is less blood loss with this operation compared to the retropubic procedure outlined above, the surgeon still has the ability to feel along the pelvic nerves to determine whether they can be saved or must be removed.
-Recovery is generally faster compared to the RRP, and patients have less blood loss.
+While there is less blood loss with this operation than in the retropubic process outlined above, the surgeon can still feel along the pelvic nerves to determine whether they can be saved or removed.
+As a result, recovery is generally faster than the RRP, and patients have less blood loss.

 Laparoscopic Radical Prostatectomy (LRP)